c-d-smith/android-automation/projects/virginpulse-wellness-tracking/README.md

 #### Journeys

 If there are no uncompleted journeys, then Tasker will end up repeating the same journey over and over.
-There is no easy way to get Tasker to move down the list of journeys and select a different already completed journey each time.
+There is no easy way to get Tasker to move down the list of journeys and select a different, already-completed journey each time.

 #### Achievement Announcements